 Stories of how fire affects an ecosystem can be as varied as the people telling them.
 These stories range from killing everything to making everything grow and all possible scenarios in between.
-Stop wondering which story is accurate and stop relying on third party information.
-Learn the science of how “fire favors grass.”
+Years ago, I decided to stop wondering which story is accurate learn the science of how “fire favors grass.”

 Prescribed fire can be healthy for an ecosystem and it can have unintended consequences.
 With a little information, one can support the positive and avoid the negative.
 Here is an example that illustrates this.
 A 7-acre forb-heavy planting was wholly burned annually because it was believed seed production would increase.
 A few years of this intense burning resulted in big bluestem crowding out the forbs.
 The manager then wanted to herbicide the tall grass to restore the original diversity.
 These unintended consequences are expensive and resource-heavy because the manager didn’t understand how fire and grass interact.

 Grasses and forbs respond differently to fire (9, 21, 24, 28).
 As exemplified at that 7-acre planting, management practices highly dependent upon fire cater to warm season grasses and suppress the less dominant species, such as forbs.
 The result: biodiversity is eroded (5, 6, 7, 8, 13, 14, 15, 16, 17, 20, 23).

 Costly long-term mistakes and unintended consequences can be avoided with knowledge.
 Understanding the biology and physiology of grass and how these factors interact with fire explains the oft-heard phrase “fire favors grass.”
 Learning this science brings freedom from relying on others and gives landowners and land managers the confidence to apply management goals specific to their land.